jrsinclair/mazes-presentation/presentation.md

 }
 ```

 Note: It takes an x and a y coordinate, and returns as a Point object.
-But we're going to memoise this function.
-This means that if you call the function with the same inputs, you will get the _exact same_ output.
-Not two objects that happen to have the same values, but the same object.
+But we still haven't achieved immutability yet.
+To do that, we're going to memoise this function.
+That is, we're going to create a cache of all the x/y values we've seen so far, and if we've already seen one we'll return the point we've already created.

 ---